yasbas/react-crypto-ratios/README.md

 Currently it works, but need some improvements to make it more flexible:

+### TOFIX
+- Netlify doesn't accept non-httpS connection, therefore the CryptoBE json can't be accessed from the React FE.
+So, possible solutions so far:
+  - Install free Let's Encrypt or paid SSL certificate on yasbas.com.
+  - Move React FE app to self-hosting with http serving.
 ## TODO
 - Add field for setting the BE url and store it to local Storage.
 - Add coins prices and the ratio as a 3rd row in the position block.